Skip to content

 from prometheus_client import Gauge

-from maricusco.utils.metrics import get_registry
+from backend.utils.metrics import get_registry

 custom_gauge = Gauge(